Updated on September 27, 2024 by Angelika

 The "parlor" in our driver's home, where we spent about 1.5 hours with his family.

 While we drank tea and powdered orange juice, Ali disappeared with his wife.
 When he returned an hour and a half later and we were rushing to leave, I asked for a toilet.
 Ali apologized: "We don't have a toilet."
 He offered to visit a friend who had one.
-This thought that an Indian family, who are by no means on the lower fringes of society, but are more likely to be lower-middle class, have no toilet was very much on my mind - and that there was actually only one family in this town with a toilet.
+The thought that an Indian family, who are by no means on the lower fringes of society, but rather belong to the lower middle class, have no toilet was very much on my mind - and that there was actually only one family in this village with a toilet.

 In the afternoon, we joined the queue of tourists at the Palace of the Winds.
 In the evening, we were delighted with our comfortable hotel rooms - including toilet and bidet hand shower - and the sumptuous buffet.